jimbobbennett/StarWarsCopilot/4-call-tools/README.md

             ""description"": ""{Description}"",
             ""type"": ""object"",
             ""properties"": {{
-                ""query"" : {{ ""type"": ""string"" }}
+                ""query"" : {{
+                    ""type"": ""string"",
+                    ""description"": ""The query to search for information on Wookiepedia.""
+                }}
             }},
             ""required"": [""query""]
         }}
     ").RootElement;
     ```

-    This tells the LLM the name and description of the tool, and that it requires a query passed as a `string`.
+    This tells the LLM the name and description of the tool, and that it requires a query passed as a `string` that is the query used to search the web.
+By providing a description for the tool and the parameters, the LLM can decide what tool to call, and how to extract information from the prompt to send as the input properties.

 1. The LLM also needs to know the output of the tool.
 Again, this is defined as a JSON schema.
 Override the `ReturnJsonSchema` property:

     ```cs
     public override JsonElement?
 ReturnJsonSchema => JsonDocument.Parse(@"
         {
-            ""title"": ""TavilyToolResult"",
+            ""title"": ""WookiepediaToolResult"",
             ""type"": ""object"",
             ""properties"": {
                 ""query"": { ""type"": ""string"" },